J-Lambo/govuk_documentation_prototype/README.md

 From the ‘prototype-builds’ branch, type:

-``./deploy.sh``
+``git push -f origin prototype-builds:gh-pages``

-This will publish all your prototypes and the index page to https://alphagov.github.io/govuk_documentation_prototype/
+This will publish all your prototypes and the index page to [https://alphagov.github.io/govuk_documentation_prototype/](https://alphagov.github.io/govuk_documentation_prototype/)